Experiment Shows Potatoes Can Grow On Mars, Survive Extreme Weather Conditions

 The question of whether there is life on Mars or not has been quite an intriguing one, as scientists hope to find proof that the Red Planet can sustain some sort of life.
 And while it wasn’t an actual Martian experiment, a new experiment was able to grow potatoes “on Mars” by mimicking the Red Planet’s extreme weather conditions and other features.

 Those who watched the 2015 film The Martian may be familiar with the film’s main character, astronaut Mark Watney, as played by Matt Damon.
 While stranded on Mars, the Watney character deduced that he would need three years’ worth of food on top of his existing food rations.
 As Slate described it, Watney was able to grow potatoes on Mars, making use of potatoes from the storeroom and fertilizing them with human waste.
-And while that was a work of fiction, The Inquisitr wrote late in 2015 that NASA was apparently inspired by The Martian, as it teamed up with Peru’s International Potato Center to see if it is indeed possible that potatoes can survive in Mars if grown there.
+And while that was a work of fiction, the Inquisitr wrote late in 2015 that NASA was apparently inspired by The Martian, as it teamed up with Peru’s International Potato Center to see if it is indeed possible that potatoes can survive in Mars if grown there.

 Hearing about farming potatoes in space from a NASA botanist (the real life Mark Watney). @ISS_Research #NASASocial pic.twitter.com/MxWpm4w5SI